born2net/Angular-kitchen-sink/Readme.md

 - Global Consts for event and vars registration
 - Responsive design (on size change Angular components will react)
 - Creation of a Component's Template from Dynamic HTML fragment (notes5)
+- Multi slot transclusion
-- RXjs powered CustomHTTP class that extends the default Http ng2 to add new behaviour
+- RXjs powered Custom HTTP class that extends the default Http ng2 to add new behaviour
 - Rxjs reactive operators and subscribers throughout the app (some random examples as well)
 - Rxjs Change detection strategy for improved rendering of page (OnPushObserve)
 - Rxjs Node server side CRUD for Observable client to server calls
+- Rxjs... lots more of it...
 - Create your own custom \*NgBookIf and \*ngBookRepeat directives with createEmbeddedView
 - Force change detection via ref.markForCheck();
 - Lots of standalone components such as Modal, Sliders, Todo, Tabs and more